jniles/cron-scheduler/README.md

 # cron-scheduler

-_This is a mirror of [rstacruz/cron-scheduler](https://github.com/rstacruz/cron-scheduler) to get security updates in_
+_This is a fork of [rstacruz/cron-scheduler](https://github.com/rstacruz/cron-scheduler).
+Props to them for their work. _

 > Runs jobs in periodic intervals